 When the wedding is wrapping up, reminding everyone (especially the newlywed-to-be / bride!) to ensure they pack up the essential things, accessories, products, etc.

 Leading the bridal party on what the activities are is also one of your maid of honor duties.
 Ensuring they know what to do next, reminding them of their speech/es (and yours too!), and fixing anything that might need your attention.
 Also, leading the guests/crowd when it’s time to move from cocktail to dinner and the like are ways to help lead.

 Hyping is super important.
 Be the first one to clap, cheer and get the crowd going.
 Then, once the dancefloor opens, be the first to dance and invite other guests to do the same!

 Remember that becoming a maid of honor is an honor.
 You are CHOSEN to be there in the closest way possible, and that means a lot.

 Be present and soak in fun!
-Although there are maid of honor duties, responsibilities, and tasks, know when it’s time to enjoy!
+Although there is the maid of honor duties, responsibilities, and tasks, know when it’s time to enjoy!
 Your newlywed-to-be / bride will want you to enjoy and be present with THEM on their wedding day.

 Share BIG LONG HUGS.
 Laugh hard.
 Party hard!
 Create amazing memories!
 Maid of Honor Duties!